jbukuts/next-next-blog/README.md

 ## Deployment

-This site is designed to generate static assets on output.
-If this needs to be disabled see [here]()
+This site is designed to be statically hosted and as such exports static assets at build.
+This can be disabled in the `next.config.ts` file.